 - 1. Obtaining the Floor: A member of the City Council or staff shall first address the Mayor and gain recognition.
 Comments and questions should be limited to the issue before the Council.
+Crossexchange between Councilmembers and public should be avoided.

+A member of the City

+Council or staff shall

+first address the Mayor and gain recognition.

-Crossexchange between Councilmembers and public should be avoided. - 2.
-Questions to Staff: A Councilmember shall, after recognition by the Mayor, address questions to the designated staff member. - 3.
+- 2. Questions to Staff: A Councilmember shall, after recognition by the Mayor, address questions to the designated staff member. - 3.
 Interruptions: Once recognized, a Councilmember should not be interrupted while speaking except to make a point of order or personal privilege.
 If a Councilmember is called to order while speaking, the individual shall cease speaking until the question order is determined.
 Upon being recognized by the Mayor, members of the staff shall hold the floor until completion of their remarks or until recognition is withdrawn by the Mayor. - 4.
 Discussion Limit: A Councilmember should not speak more than once on a particular subject until every other Councilmember has had the opportunity to speak.
 Councilmembers are encouraged to discuss items during the decision-making process. - 5.
-Tabling Procedure: Immediately stops discussion and causes a vote to postpone matter indefinitely or to a time and date certain. - 6.
-Right of Protest: A Councilmember is never required to state reasons for a dissenting vote.
+Tabling Procedure: Immediately stops discussion and causes a vote to postpone matter indefinitely or to a time and date certain. - Right of Protest: A Councilmember is never required to state 6. reasons for a dissenting vote.